Closing Entries, With Examples

 Total revenue of a firm at the end of an accounting period is transferred to the income summary account to ensure that the revenue account begins with zero balance in the following accounting period.
 The objective is to get the account balance to nil.

 Closing Entry for Expense Account

 Just like revenue, expense account is also closed at the end of an accounting period so that it can once again begin with nil balance.
 Below is the journal entry that will assist in this process:

 Closing Entry for Income Summary

-*In case if expenses are more than revenue and business confronts losses then the above mentioned journal entry would be reversed.
+*In case if expenses are more than revenue and business confront losses then the above-mentioned journal entry would be reversed.

 Closing Entry for Dividends (Capital Reduction)

 This entry is required in case if a company pays dividends during an accounting period which results in a reduction of capital.
 Dividend (paid) account is then closed with the help of the below journal entry: